richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 ### Concurrency and Isolation Controls

-### Blocking and Deadlock Mitigation
+#### Blocking and Deadlock Mitigation
-…prevents sessions from blocking each other or getting stuck in deadlocks by controlling resource access and query behavior
+...prevents sessions from blocking each other or getting stuck in deadlocks by controlling resource access and query behavior

 - **Blocking**: occurs when one query holds a lock that another query needs; common with long-running transactions or unindexed lookups
 - **Deadlocks**: two or more queries wait on each other in a cycle—SQL Server will automatically terminate one to break the cycle